How to avoid impulse spending during Black Friday and Cyber Monday sales

 Making a list of healthy activities and rewards that you enjoy or feel satisfying.

 Things like seeing a loved one, cooking your favourite meal, walking by the ocean or in the bush, gardening, or phoning a great friend you haven’t seen for ages are almost certainly more rewarding than impulsively spending.

-If your impulse spending is driven by your comparison of what you have (or don’t have) to others, take a step back and be thankful.
+If your impulse spending is driven by comparing what you have (or don’t have) to others, take a step back and be thankful.

 Learn to be grateful for what you do have and see from this more abundant perspective.

-There’s plenty of science and practical suggestions out there on gratitude – but in essence it’s about feeling thankful for simple things in your life, which in turn creates feelings of wellbeing and contentment.
+There is plenty of practical suggestions out there on gratitude – but in essence, it’s about feeling thankful for simple things in your life, which in turn creates feelings of wellbeing and contentment.

 Try to adjust your behaviour with money towards medium-term and long-term thinking.

 Rather than just saying: “I can’t buy that because I’m saving money.”
 Think in terms of the opportunity cost, i.e. “If I spend $100 on this, I can’t put that money towards the trip next year”.

 This reframing makes it a choice rather than a feeling of missing out.

 Create reminders for yourself to act as reinforcement of your goals and encouragement towards saving.
 For example, if you’re saving for a holiday, save images of your dream destination in places you’ll see them: your screensaver on the phone, or computer, and rename your password for internet banking to your savings goal.